 Whether it be a human being or nature itself, it facilitates the immortalization of the subject.
-In particular, nature photography is perhaps the purest form of capturing the ever changing planet.
-Done correctly the image transports the onlooker to these wild and often inhospitable places.
+In particular, nature photography is perhaps the purest form of capturing the ever-changing planet.
+Done correctly, the image transports the onlooker to these wild and often inhospitable places.

-There are few who do this better than Tobias Hägg, a Swedish-born photographer and filmmaker based in Eskilstuna.
+Few do this better than Tobias Hägg, a Swedish-born photographer and filmmaker based in Eskilstuna.
 Inspired by nature and the beautiful things we usually take for granted, Hägg cinematically captures and shines a light upon nature’s beauty from a unique perspective.
 It is impossible not to be drawn into his images – you can almost taste the salt in the crashing waves and sense the danger that comes with being so far off-the-beaten-track.

 Recalling the highlights of his Icelandic journey, Hägg shared his experience alongside the following photo series on his blog, Air Pixels, stating: “Iceland, home to many dreamers and a dream for many.
-I myself have been dreaming about this amazing country for as long as I can remember.”
+I have been dreaming about this amazing country for as long as I can remember.”

-The tiny Nordic island nation, is defined by its harsh weather and rugged scenery with solidified lava fields, glittering glacial lakes, roaring waterfalls and interminable plains.
-Heavy rain and fog were a constant element throughout the trip and without a set itinerary, and only a few hours of natural light per day, Hägg had to capitalize on every minute.
+The tiny Nordic island nation is defined by its harsh weather and rugged scenery with solidified lava fields, glittering glacial lakes, roaring waterfalls and interminable plains.
+Heavy rain and fog were a constant element throughout the trip, and without a set itinerary and only a few hours of natural light per day, Hägg had to capitalize on every minute.

-“We walked the shoreline, we witnessed the waves break right in front of our eyes and once again we were left overwhelmed by the experience and the fantastic Icelandic atmosphere,” stated Hägg.
-Being in a constant state of awe and understanding the fragility of the Earth’s rapidly changing environment are two underlying themes that visitors to this tiny rocky island in the North Atlantic Ocean take away.
+“We walked the shoreline, we witnessed the waves break right in front of our eyes and once again, we were left overwhelmed by the experience and the fantastic Icelandic atmosphere,” stated Hägg.
+Being in a constant state of awe and understanding the Earth’s rapidly changing environment’s fragility are two underlying themes that visitors to this tiny rocky island in the North Atlantic Ocean take away.